broeneatsdinner/Dinner-Lab-Wiki/Error-and-Exception-Handeling.md

 This throws a new Exception, which if not caught by calling code, will be caught by `DinnerLabException::catchException()`

 #### Triggering an Error
+See PHP `trigger_error()` function.

 #### Displaying Errors and Exceptions to user
+Placeholder to describe how errors are outputted.

 #### Logging of Errors and Exceptions
+Placeholder to describe how errors and exceptions are logged.

 #### Notification of Errors and Exceptions
+Placeholder to describe how error and exceptions notify us.

 #### Known Error Codes and Behavior
 | Code | Description | Stops Execution |